LEARNAcademy/syllabus/react/props.md

 export default App
 ```

-The variable `name` is assigned information from the value in state.
-This makes `name` available to the Greeter component as props.
+The variable `name` is now assigned information from state rather than hardcoded.
 Since the Greeter component is a display component, no updates are needed for our refactor in `App.js`.

 ### Mapping a Component Call